-itinerant space: a new journal of art, design and communication research practices is published twice a year in winter and summer.
+itinerant space: a journal of art, design and communication research practices, is an experimental online platform for doctoral researchers at RCA.

 Editor-in-chief: Professor Teal Triggs

 Founding editors: Nick Bell, Karen Bosy, Kirsty Smith

 Issue editors: Nick Bell, Karen Bosy, Kam Rehal